BLOG

 Get a Privacy Shield assessment.

-A: Most mobile security tools miss out on geo-risk because they focus on code vulnerabilities or runtime attacks, but don’t trace the physical routing or location of data exits in real-time deployments.
+Most mobile security tools overlook geo-risk because they focus on code vulnerabilities or runtime attacks, but fail to track the physical routing or location of data exits in real-time deployments.

 Overlooking geo-risk can have significant consequences for app developers.
 One silent outbound request to a restricted jurisdiction can result in regulatory penalties, compliance failures, and reputational damage.

-Geo-risk is likely to become a compliance mandate as it is already in many markets.
+Geo-risk is likely to become a compliance mandate, as it is already a requirement in many markets.
 App stores and regulators are now increasingly auditing for cross-border data transfer violations.

 Yes, geo-risk checks can absolutely be integrated into CI/CD pipelines.
 Our Privacy Shield module supports build-breaking alerts when outbound connections violate geo policies.

-Privacy Shield tracks real-device network calls, maps IPs to physical locations, and raises alerts or blocks API calls that cross defined geographic boundaries.
+Privacy Shield tracks real-device network calls, maps IP addresses to physical locations, and raises alerts or blocks API calls that cross defined geographic boundaries.